NeilMadden/jose-deprecate-none-rsa1_5/draft-ietf-jose-deprecate-none-rsa15.md

 SHOULD deprecate support for these algorithms and commit to a timeline for removal.
 Application developers SHOULD disable support for these algorithms by default.
 New specifications building on top of JOSE MUST NOT allow the use of either algorithm.

+The IANA algorithm registry distinguishes between algorithms that are "Deprecated" and those that are "Prohibited".
+The algorithms identified in this document are to be marked as Deprecated only.
+Existing specifications and applictions that make use of these algorithms can continue to do so, but should consider adopting alternatives in future updates.

 # Conventions and Definitions